DaceyForward/Project-4-XYLO-BACKEND/README.md

 - As a user, I want the ability to search for toys with a search bar.
 (Bonus)
 - As a user, I want the ability to create time frames for my toy rotations and get a reminder to rotate upon logging in.
 (Bonus)
 - As a user, I want to click a link that shows a resource page for toy rotation ideas, user blog, connected activities, sharing options, etc. (Bonus)
-- As a user, I want to see a calendar that shows the timeframes of toy rotations I have set up.
+- As a user, I want to see a calendar that shows the time frames of toy rotations I have set up.
 (Bonus)

 ## ERD
 ![app erd](https://i.imgur.com/157hCTl.png)